 How to Launch VBA Editor in Excel

 In this section, we are going to demonstrate how to launch VBA Editor & create a VBA module in Excel.
 First, you need the Developer tab to display on your ribbon.
-If you don’t have that, you can look for it in how to enable the Developer tab on your ribbon.

 - First, we go to the Developer tab.